1 Principles topenlarge

 5 and 6 mm Schanz type pins can be used.
 The pins are usually self-drilling and can be inserted without predrilling.

 For the construction of the frame, carbon fiber tube or metal tubes, with tube-to-tube and pin-to-tube clamps are needed.

 Simple or segmental fracture patterns

 Consider the fracture location in the midshaft segment as well as any proximal, or distal, associated fractures of the femur, in order to decide the ideal distance between the pin placements.
-In the presence of ipsilateral associated fractures of the pelvis and/or tibia in the polytrauma setting, where the principles of damage control surgery are applicable, consider connection of the pins from the pelvis to the distal tibia.
+In the presence of ipsilateral associated fractures of the pelvis and/or tibia in the polytrauma setting, where the principles of damage control surgery are applicable, consider connection of the pins from the pelvis to the tibia.
 In cases of subtrochanteric, or even more proximal fracture patterns, pins can be inserted through the greater trochanter into the femoral neck.
-Similarly, in the presence of fractures affecting the superconductors femoral region, pins can be inserted into the proximal tibia.
+Similarly, in the presence of fractures affecting the supracondylar femoral region, pins can be inserted into the proximal tibia.

 2 Frame design top

 Various configurations of external fixator frames can be applied, depending on the fracture location and the surgeon’s preference and experience.
 Usually unilateral, uniplanar, single or double – tube fixators are used.

 The illustration shows a diaphyseal femoral fracture stabilized with a unilateral uniplanar double tube frame.

 Note: this configuration does not allow adjustment of rotation or angulation, except towards or away from the tubes.